WindJammer6/17.-Mini-Projects-from-School/README.md

 Mention stuff like attention to detail and pattern recognition, and explain what all green numbers mean for bytes and what it mean if red, and about hardware, XOR, Shuftbox, SR thing etc.

+side channel attacks

 won cert of merit

+used a software called SCA Toolkit, but it's an internal software that isn't shared public and not accessible for public.
+The data is all provided by NICE hack